Weekend Project: Chocolate Truffles

-A sweet assortment of homemade chocolate truffles makes a special treat for anyone on your gift list.
-They are also fun to make — sitting around chatting and rolling can be quite relaxing, so invite friends to join!
+An assortment of homemade chocolate truffles makes a luxurious Valentine’s Day treat.
+They’re also fun to make — sitting around chatting and rolling can be relaxing, so invite friends to join and make it a party!

 Make the truffles this weekend and store them in the freezer, well wrapped, for up to 3 months (though we’re betting they won’t last that long).
 Here’s our foolproof recipe, plus a few ideas for creative, delicious variations.